 Mercari believes that every item is a hidden treasure to someone.
 Through their online marketplace that connects millions of people online, you can buy and sell second-hand items to breathe new air into your closet.

 With easy payment methods and direct contact between buyer and seller, Mercari is a simple online store.
-They offer everything from clothing to home goods for a fair price.

 An award-winning retail franchise, Uptown Cheapskate buys your used clothing while giving you a wide variety of options to shop through in their brick-and-mortar locations.

-Uptown takes stylish, good condition clothing for 25% to 35% cash back or store credit, which is valid for three years.
+Uptown takes stylish, good-condition clothing for 25% to 35% cash back or store credit, which is valid for three years.
 This store is a simple way for thrifters to find hundreds of bargain-priced, second-hand clothing they can be proud of.

 Starting with one retail store in Tucson, Arizona, Buffalo Exchange has expanded to 40 stores sprinkled across the U.S.